loadero/loadero-java/README.md

 // The second approach is to pass script as string directly. newTestOptions.setScript(new String("your script here"));
+// The third options is meant to be used to update existing test script template
+// for Loadero.
+// First we need to define which parameters we wish to set.
+For this we need to create
+// Map<String, String> object, where key is name of the variable and value is the value
+// we wish to replace in script.
+// Example:
+Map<String, String> newParams = new HashMap<>();
+newParams.put("callDuration", "10");
+newParams.put("elementTimeout", "30");

+newTestOptions.setScript("path to script template", newParams);

 // After that you can call updateTestOptions() method and store result
 // of the operation for later usage if needed.